-THIS PROCEEDING came on for hearing on April 1, 2008, on the Court's own Motion for Uniformity in the Format of Orders (Doc.
+THIS PROCEEDING came on for hearing on April 1, 2008, at 10:00 a.m. on the Court's own Motion for Uniformity in the Format of Orders (Doc.
 No. 1).
 Paragraphs in the body of this Order are unnumbered, double-spaced, and left-justified.
-The first line of each paragraph has a single tab indent; the margins are set to one inch.
+The first line of each paragraph has a single tab indent; the margins are set to one-and-one-fourth inch.
 The paper is 8 1⁄2 by 11 inches.
 The font is 12-point Times New Roman.
 Page numbers are centered in the footer on every page but the first.
-There is one space between each sentence and one space between each word in a sentence.
-Accordingly, it is there are two or more numbered paragraphs.
+There are two spaces between each sentence and one space between each word in a sentence.
+Accordingly, it is